Job Search Terminal

 Help link appears immediately after Account and opens the in-app help site at

-The Account menu shows a live AI provider health dot:
+The Account menu shows a live AI provider health dot.
+The indicator reads the

-- Green: active provider has a key configured
+- Green: the first enabled provider in the chain has a credential configured

-- Yellow: a key exists but the active provider’s key is missing
+- Yellow: a credential exists somewhere but the first-in-chain provider is missing one

 The app redirects / to /dashboard on load.